LUCIT-Systems-and-Development/unicorn-binance-websocket-api/examples/binance_futures_websocket_best_practice/README.md

-# Binance Chain WebSocket Best Practice
+# Binance Futures WebSocket Best Practice
 ## Overview
-A best practice example for websockets to Binance Chain (binance.org) in Python.
+A best practice example for websockets to Binance Futures in Python.

 ## Prerequisites
 Ensure you have Python 3.7+ installed on your system.